FAQ Health Professions

 Who offers adaptation courses?

-If there are significant differences between the training courses, you will receive a so-called intermediate notice (Defizitbescheid), from which you can see the scope and content of an adaptation course.
+If there are significant differences between the training courses, you will receive a so-called deficiency notice.
+You then have the option of taking an aptitude or knowledge test or participating in an adaptation period.
+You can make this decision yourself.

-The aim of the course is for you to demonstrate the knowledge and skills required to practise the profession.
+The aim of the adaptation period is for you to demonstrate the knowledge and skills required to practice the profession.

-What is the scope of an adaptation course?
+What is the scope of an adaptation period?

 What is a final interview?

-For each area in which a significant difference has been determined, a final interview must be held after completion of the adaptation course.
-The contents of the adaptation course for the respective area are examined.
+A final interview must be held at the end of the adaptation period for each professional area in which a significant difference to German training has been identified.
+The contents of the adaptation period for the respective area and thus the knowledge are examined.

 Who takes part in the final interview?